ptorras/ptorras.github.io/content/resume.md

 ## Workshops

-- P. Torras, M. A. Souibgui, J. Chen, and A. Fornés, **“A Transcription Is All You Need: Learning to Align Through Attention”** in Document Analysis and Recognition – ICDAR 2021 Workshops, vol. 12916, E. H. Barney Smith and U. Pal, Eds.
-Cham: Springer International Publishing, 2021, pp. 141–146. doi: 10.1007/978-3-030-86198-8_11.
+- P. Torras, M. A. Souibgui, J. Chen, and A. Fornés, **“A Transcription Is All You Need: Learning to Align Through Attention”** in Document Analysis and Recognition – ICDAR 2021 Workshops, 2021, pp. 141–146. doi: 10.1007/978-3-030-86198-8_11.
+- P. Torras, M. A. Souibgui, J. Chen, and A. Fornés, **"An Evaluation of Handwritten Text Recognition Methods for Historical Ciphered Manuscripts"** in Proceedings of the 7th International Workshop on Historical Document Imaging and Processing, 2023, pp. 7-12. doi:10.1145/3604951.3605509.
+- P. Torras, M. A. Souibgui, J. Chen, S. Biswas, and A. Fornés, **"Segmentation-Free Alignment of Arbitrary Symbol Transcripts to Images"** in Document Analysis and Recognition – ICDAR 2023 Workshops, 2023, pp. 83-93. doi: 10.1007/978-3-031-41498-5_6

 ## Other Publications